Mbodin/dijkstra-monads-for-all/README.md

 the full monad transformer (including all the laws) in Coq."

 No proof in the developement is admitted.
-(Note: This has changed when porting the project.
-Do double-check before using.)

 # F* development